zeno-b/native-silicon-local-llm/README.md

 ## What it does

+At a glance, the app combines several roles that usually live in separate tools:

 - **Model server manager.** Launches and supervises an `mlx-lm` server, with a watchdog that restarts it if it dies.
 - **Agent.** A reasoning-and-tools loop over the local model, driven by a model-as-router design rather than brittle keyword rules.
 - **Web chat UI.** A dark, single-page interface that renders the agent's work as a live "glass box" trace.